taptipalit/ff-tracing/README.md

 TraceCompas is a CTF trace visualization tool.
 It's sometimes useful to get a bigger picture of what's going on.

 It needs Java 11 and is very particular about it.
-Download it from [here](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html).
+Download it from [here](https://www.oracle.com/java/technologies/javase/jdk11-archive-downloads.html), and TraceCompass from [here](https://www.eclipse.org/tracecompass/)

 **3. Launch Firefox**